Prepare WordPress Website for Google Page Experience

 - To smoothly scroll through each website to the information they want.
 This can be an ebook download, a contact us page, or ordering a product.

-Since relevance criteria was already being met through endorsements aka backlinks from other sites, Google wanted to focus on sites that load faster.
+Since relevance criteria were already being met through endorsements aka backlinks from other sites, Google wanted to focus on sites that load faster.
 Websites that are not relevant and load fast can rank in the first three listings on Google search engine pages.

 This is the simple formula for user intent: